Narwhalsss360/npycli/README.md

 # npycli

-A library to create fast and east cli programs.
+A library to create fast and easy cli programs.

 Programs contain either one or many *commands*. a command is represented by the type `Command`.